Stormwater Management: Environmentally Sound Approaches

 Without proper management, stormwater can cause erosion, flooding, and pollution of surface waters.
 As development increases, both the quantity of precipitation that runs off the land and the rate of discharge increase.
 These two principles are illustrated in Figure 2, below.
 Flooding in the Midwest in 1993 was exacerbated by development (see

-EBN ).
+EBN Vol. 2, No. 5).
 Quantities of sediment removed from disturbed land by storms can be staggering.
 A single one-inch storm event in Tennessee’s Reelfoot Lake Watershed deposits more than 100,000 tons of sediment in the lake, according to a recent publication from the U.S. Environmental Protection Agency.
 This sediment is often fertile topsoil—a critical and, unfortunately, threatened agricultural resource.

 Along with sediment, pollutants carried by stormwater include road salts, fertilizers and pesticides from lawns and agricultural lands, nutrients and bacteria from pet and livestock wastes, and a wide range of pollutants from automobiles (heavy metals, particulates, fuels, and lubricating oils).
 These are considered “non-point-source” pollutants because they are delivered to a body of water from dispersed and uncontrolled sites instead of from a specific entry point, such as a pipe (“point-source” pollution).
 How we reduce and manage stormwater runoff has a tremendous effect on pollutant loading of streams, rivers, and lakes.